 Of course, you are in no way obligated to use this theme in order to participate.
 The theme serves as a useful tool for some teachers, who develop curricula around the concept.
 There will be several workshops and a group exhibition that utilize the theme during the festival, but again, there is no obligation to use this theme in order to participate.

 This year, Monmouth Arts will once again be partnering with Brookdale Community College, and the festival will be held on March 19 + 20, 2020 on Brookdale's Lincroft campus, during their Spring Break week.

-Evaluation forms will be made available in later this month, and MUST be completed IN FULL, PRIOR to the festival and before the due date.
+Evaluation forms are now available below!
+These MUST be completed IN FULL, PRIOR to the festival and before the due date (February 2nd).
 These, unlike the new registration form, will not be electronic, instead remaining on paper copies to be mailed, emailed, or faxed to Monmouth Arts.
 Performance and art selections must be made WELL ahead of the due date - and changes will not be permitted before the festival after the due date.
 This also means works of art to be submitted for adjudication should be known ahead of time, including size dimensions, titles, student names, etc. NO EXCEPTIONS WILL BE MADE REGARDING THESE RULES.
 In order for the festival to be a fun and fulfilling experience for all involved, these guidelines must be adhered to.
 The due dates for all Teen Arts paperwork are listed below.
 Please be aware that any late submission of necessary paperwork will result in a $100 late fee, if it can be accepted at all.

 Click here for the

 ***PLEASE NOTE: There are several minor changes to guidelines this year in some of these disciplines.
 Please read through guidelines carefully regarding each of the disciplines and eligibility to participate in each category of adjudication. ***